How to get a college loan if you have bad credit

 Apply for scholarships and grants

 Schools and communities may award scholarships and grants based on need, merit, athletic prowess, or many other factors.
 Applying for and receiving this aid doesn’t require a credit check, nor does this aid need to be repaid in most cases.
-This is an excellent avenue to help pay for college if you’re struggling with bad credit.
+This may be an excellent avenue to help pay for college if you’re struggling with bad credit.

 Contact your school to find out about the scholarships they provide and look within your community and via organizations you may be a part of for scholarship opportunities.